ENCCS/emto-best-practices/content/exercise/solutions/03/readme.md

-# exercise03: elastic constance calculation for fcc copper
+# exercise/03: elastic constance calculation for fcc Cu

 In this exercise we will practice how to get elastic constance for fcc copper with EMTO code.